Updated: May 20, 2020

 2. Look at the box.
-A lot of people avoid prepackaged things because of the problematic ingredients.
+A lot of people avoid prepackaged things because of problematic ingredients.
 Such as sodium, sugars and trans fats.
-These 3 additives, eaten in excess or in high quantities, can help cumulate a host of health problems including diabetes, heart disease, hypertension and other heart related issues.
+These 3 additives, eaten in excess or in high quantities, can help cumulate a host of health problems including diabetes, heart disease, hypertension and other heart-related issues.
 Read the nutrient percentages on the box to avoid these.

 3. What's that ingredient again?
 If you are reading the ingredients list and you don't know what something is, chances are you shouldn't be eating it.
 Simple is always better.
 You want to look for the simplest and less complex ingredients when finding foods to eat.
-Avoid ingredients like: high fructose corn syrup, "hydrogenated" or "partially hydrogenated," "mono-," MSG, sodium nitrite, artifical color or flavors, sweeteners and preservatives.
-Companies will use science terminology when naming harmfull stuff because most people won't know what it is.
-If you are reading the ingredients and do not know what it is, look it up or just avoid.
+Avoid ingredients like: high fructose corn syrup, "hydrogenated" or "partially hydrogenated," "mono-," MSG, sodium nitrite, artificial color or flavors, sweeteners and preservatives.
+Companies will use science terminology when naming harmful stuff because most people won't know what it is.
+If you are reading the ingredients and do not know what it is, look it up or just avoid it.

 5. AVOID MICROWAVE FOODS WITH MEAT IN IT!

 Hormel macaroni and cheese with bacon is similar to a lot of microwavable dinners.
 The problem is it's full of salt (960mg), packed with cholesterol, saturated fat, and other garbage.
 One key I use is if there is meat in a microwavable meal AVOID it!
 Do not eat the microwaved meat period.

 My Favorite Options: